atteo/evo-inflector/README.md

 Evo Inflector implements English pluralization algorithm based on Damian Conway's paper ["An Algorithmic Approach to English Pluralization"](http://www.csse.monash.edu.au/~damian/papers/HTML/Plurals.html).

-The tests performed (April 2014) based on data from [Wiktionary](http://dumps.wikimedia.org/enwiktionary/latest/) show perfect results for 1000 basic words and 70% of corrects answers for the entire Wiktionary set of more than 100000 words.
+The tests performed (May 2014) based on data from [Wiktionary](http://dumps.wikimedia.org/enwiktionary/latest/) show that:

-Words checked: 142867 (979 basic words)
-Correct: 71.24738% (100.0% basic words)
+- for entire set of 163518 words from Wiktionary, Evo Inflector returns correct answer for 68.4% of them,
+- for 979 words marked as basic words almost all answers are correct, the sole exception being the word ['worse'](https://en.wiktionary.org/wiki/worse) which when used as a noun does not have a plural form,
+- for 24.9% of all words Evo Inflector returns some form, but the word is marked as uncountable in Wiktionary,
+- for 4.1% of all words Wiktionary does not specify the plural form for given word so whatever Evo Inflector returns will always be wrong,
+- for 2.6% Evo Inflector returns an answer which is different than the one provided in Wiktionary.

 (If you are curious this test is part of the [unit tests](https://github.com/atteo/evo-inflector/blob/master/src/test/java/org/atteo/evo/inflector/EnglishInflectorTest.java).)

 Changes
 =======

 1.2
 - compile with Java 1.6 for better compatibility
 - -s -> -ses, for instance pancreas -> pancrases
 - -ulum -> -ula, for instance baculum -> bacula
 - some minor optimizations
 - better testing with Wiktionary dump

 1.1
 - fix for -us ending words, like virus

 1.0.1
 - add inflection with count

 1.0 Initial revision